InformaticsMatters/ansible-gizmos/README.md

 ## Contributing
 The project uses: -

-- [pre-commit] to enforce linting of files prior to committing them to the upstream repository
+- [Pre-commit] to enforce linting of files prior to committing them to the upstream repository
 - [Commitizen] to enforce a [Conventional Commit] commit message format